bishnuf66/quote-generation-app-react-native-expo-nativewind/README.md

 # ✨ QuotesApp - Beautiful Quote Generator

 A stunning React Native app for generating, customizing, and sharing inspirational quotes with beautiful animations and modern UI design.
+Built with Expo and TypeScript for cross-platform excellence.

 ## 🎨 Features